Feldoworh/jekyll-theme-tzm/_includes/README.md

 # _includes is a Jekyll folder

 This is third importance directory as it stores reusable HTML parts for Jekyll _layouts.

-Without _includes html layouts in _layouts would feel bloated.
+Without _includes html, layouts in _layouts would feel bloated.

 We store everything in the _includes, so that layouts in the _layouts directory would be more readable.